psevestre/openid-fapi/Financial_API_WD_002.md

 1. recommends that JOSE headers for x5u and jku should not be used;
 1. recommends that the JWK set does not contain multiple keys with the same `kid`.

+### 8.11 Duplicate Key Identifiers
+JWK sets should not contain multiple keys with the same `kid`.
+However, to increase interoperability when there are multiple keys with the same `kid`,  the verifier shall consider other JWK attributes, such as kty, use, alg, etc., when selecting the verification key for the particular JWS message.
+For example, the following algorithm could be used in selecting which key to use to verify a message signature:

+1. Find keys with a `kid` that matches the `kid` in the JOSE header;
+2. If a single key is found, use that key;
+3. If multiple keys are found, then the verifier should iterate through the keys until a key is found that has a matching `alg`, `use`, `kty`, or `crv` that corresponds to the message being verified.

 ## 9. Privacy considerations

 * When claims related to the subject are returned in the ID Token in the front channel,